weissazool/weissazool/Content/projects/sotd.md

 If I can think of a better name, I'll update it.
 Daily Religious Structure is terrifying.
 Today's Temple sounds preachy.
 Ideas welcome.

-My goal is for this to:
+Things this project gives me:

-- Give me a writing topic.
+- Writing prompts.
-- Force me to delve into my backlog of photos for source material, since I doubt I will be able to take the time every day to go out and find a new shrine.
+- Incentive to delve into and enjoy my backlog of photos while looking for source material.